 Mel White Poetry | Spoken Word

 Mel considers it her responsibility as an artist to use her art as a platform to advocate for the change she’d like to see in the world.
-Through her poetry, she invites her audience to engage on a personal and emotional level with her chosen topics.
+Through her poetry she calls for a New Mythology: let’s change the narratives we believe about human nature and the world we live in, and shift from the current dominant system to a society that aims to meet the needs of all within planetary boundaries.

 Skip to Videos